pedrocrisp/NGS-pipelines/Docs/RNAseq.md

 Per sequence GC content: compares the GC content across the entire length of every sequence in the file to a modeled normal distribution of GC content for the genome (model is created by using the observed data to create a reference genome).
 If you have a random library, one would expect the GC content to roughly follow a normal distribution, having the central peak corresponding to this modeled genome.
 A non-normal distribution shape could indicate contamination of the sample/ biased subset, and a shifted distribution could suggest that there's a systematic bias independent of the base positions (the latte will not be flagged as orange/red by the program).

+Per Base N Content: When the sequencer cannot call a base with a high enough confidence, the base 'N' is called.
+This module represents the percentage of 'N' bases called for each base pair read position.
+'N' calls often occur at the end of the read lengths, however, if the percentage of N is greater than a few percent, you should question the validity of your base calls.

+Sequence length distribution: produces a graph showing the distribution in read lengths in the analysed file.
+Some NGS sequencers generate uniform read length, whilst others do not.
+A warning will automatically be raised for this module if the reads in a file are of unequal length.